Simon, The Man-Made Leviathan

 “What do you want?”
 His eyes stayed glued to the woman’s body.

 “Don’t look at her right now.
 Look at me.
-With you skill I’m sure she’ll be right as rain tomorrow with little more than a headache.”
+With your skill, I’m sure she’ll be right as rain tomorrow with little more than a headache.”
 Simon stepped forward, waving his stack of papers around.
 “As to what I want.
 Well, it’s simple.
-I want you to stop over charging your customers so much.”
+I want you to stop overcharging your customers so much.”

 “What?”
 The man’s disbelief was etched into his face.